Generally speaking, playlist selection was done as described in the first post about representation of composers in classical streaming playlists:

 Ensembles and Multiple Composers

 Most of the tracks I analyzed had a singular composer listed.
 However, some had an ensemble or multiple people listed under the composer field.
-This raises an interesting question of “what question are you looking to answer?” in the data analysis, somewhat similar to how asking different questions about orchestra seasons would lead you to measure different things.
+Figuring out what to count in these cases in turn raises an interesting question of “what question are you looking to answer?”
+It’s somewhat similar to how asking different questions about orchestra seasons would lead you to measure different things.

-For the purpose of this series, I chose to handle multiple composers on a fractional basis - a track composed by a male artist and a female artist, for example, would count as 0.5 female artists.
-Since the vast majority of tracks have a singular composer, this is probably good enough?
+I really struggled with how to count ensembles and multiple composers, and actually changed approach mid-way through writing the deep dive posts.
+I had originally chosen to handle multiple composers on a fractional basis — a track composed by a male artist and a female artist, for example, would count as 0.5 female artists.

-However, if you were going to analyze playlists where it’s common to have multiple composers (or songwriters), you would probably want to use a couple different metrics to demonstrate both the frequency and prominence of artists from certain demographic groups.
-I think Liz Pelly’s Discover Weakly article gives a good example of how to do this:
+First, when the listener primarily recognizes artists as an ensemble instead of as individuals.
+In this case, the representation questions start to get a bit complicated.
+You would probably want to use a couple different metrics to demonstrate both the frequency and prominence of artists from certain demographic groups within the ensemble.
+I think Liz Pelly’s Discover Weakly article gives a good example of how to do this (although her specific example focused on performers instead of composers or songwriters):

 On Today’s Top Hits, I found that over the course of one month, 64.5 percent of the tracks were by men as the lead artist, with 20 percent by women and 15.5 percent relying on collaborations between men and women artists.
 When all features were taken into consideration, I found that 85.5 percent of tracks included men artists, while only 45.5 percent included women.
 This was one of the highest percentages of women artists out of all the playlists I examined.